The Haunted Man (album): Background

 Khan stated in July 2012 that, after she returned home in March 2010 from touring in support of Two Suns (2009), she tried to rehabilitate herself to rebuild a sense of who she was without the music.
 In May 2010, Khan stated that although she had enough songs to put out as an album, she wanted to take more time working on new material, as she had been on tour for a long time, and found it boring to write songs about being on tour.
 She experienced a "profound writer's block", which led her to call Thom Yorke, lead singer of Radiohead, to ask, "What do you do when you feel like you're going to die because you can't write anything?"
 He advised her to draw, and subsequently Khan took life-drawing classes and a children's illustration course.
 Combined with intensive dance classes to boost her confidence, Khan began to feel inspiration enough to begin writing again, penning the album's opening song, "Lilies", which she said was inspired by a scene in the 1970 film Ryan's Daughter.

+Khan worked on the album for two and a half years and paid for the recording sessions herself because her record label didn't see any potential singles in the first demos she showed them.
+She paid to go to Italy with David Kosten, Rob Ellis and a choirmaster to record the title track's choir.
+In August 2010, she travelled to New York to work with David Sitek, who produced a few beats that ended up on the album.
+He also encouraged her to continue working on it after she felt that the label was not pleased with it.
+She also collaborated with Beck on "Marilyn" at his Malibu house, and finished the album with Dan Carey in London.

+"Laura" was one of the last songs written for the album because Khan's label pressured her into writing it, as they felt that there weren't enough potential singles on the album.
+They sent her to the US for her first collaboration session with Justin Parker, making it the album's (and Khan's) ever co-written song.
+Khan said, "I wouldn’t have done it before, but that was like a workshop in songwriting where I did actually learn a lot.
+It was the label’s idea – they felt I needed more ‘hits’."

 The album's artwork was photographed by American photographer Ryan McGinley, and features a naked Khan carrying an equally naked man on her back.
 Khan told NME: "I really wanted to strip things back in honour of women like Patti Smith; just these raw, honest women.
 I had no make-up on, it's just me and my haunted man!"